zdravkov/kendo-docs/api/wrappers/jsp/datetimepicker/animation.md

 ---

 # \<kendo:dateTimePicker-animation\>

-A JSP tag representing Kendo Animation.
+The animation(s) used for opening and/or closing the pop-ups.
+Setting this value to

 #### Example
     <kendo:dateTimePicker>
         <kendo:dateTimePicker-animation></kendo:dateTimePicker-animation>
     </kendo:dateTimePicker>

+## Configuration Attributes

-## Child JSP Tags
+##  Configuration JSP Tags

 ### kendo:dateTimePicker-animation-close

 The animation(s) used for hiding of the pop-up.

-More documentation is available at [kendo:dateTimePicker-animation-close](/api/wrappers/jsp/datetimepicker/animation-close).
+More documentation is available at [kendo:dateTimePicker-animation-close](datetimepicker/animation-close).

 #### Example

     <kendo:dateTimePicker-animation>
         <kendo:dateTimePicker-animation-close></kendo:dateTimePicker-animation-close>
     </kendo:dateTimePicker-animation>

 ### kendo:dateTimePicker-animation-open

 The animation(s) used for displaying of the pop-up.

-More documentation is available at [kendo:dateTimePicker-animation-open](/api/wrappers/jsp/datetimepicker/animation-open).
+More documentation is available at [kendo:dateTimePicker-animation-open](datetimepicker/animation-open).

 #### Example

     <kendo:dateTimePicker-animation>
         <kendo:dateTimePicker-animation-open></kendo:dateTimePicker-animation-open>
     </kendo:dateTimePicker-animation>